Are there really Medicare excess charges? Understanding what they are and what you can do about them.

 Medicare Part C

-This is also called a Medicare Advantage plan.
-Part C is a supplement plan that you can buy through a private insurance provider to help cover costs that arise that are not covered by your Original Medicare bundle of plans.
+Also called the Medicare Advantage Plan, Part C is a supplement plan that you can buy through a private insurance provider to help cover costs that arise that are not covered by your Original Medicare bundle of plans.

 Medicare Part D